aimenux/OpenTelemetryConsoleDemo/README.md

 Using OpenTelemetry with console applications
 ```

-In this demo, i m using [opentelemetry sdk](https://devblogs.microsoft.com/dotnet/opentelemetry-net-reaches-v1-0/) in order to build instrumentation inside a console application.
+In this demo, i m using [OpenTelemetry](https://devblogs.microsoft.com/dotnet/opentelemetry-net-reaches-v1-0/) in order to build instrumentation inside a console application.
 >

 **`Tools`** : vs22, net 6.0, opentelemetry